ucan-wg/spec/README.md

 Note that delegation is a separate concept from invocation [§2.8](#28-invocation).
 Delegation is the act of granting a capability to another, not the act of using it (invocation), which has additional requirements.

-## 2.7 Attenuation
+## 2.8 Attenuation

 Attenuation is the process of constraining the capabilities in a delegation chain.

-## 2.8 Revocation
+## 2.9 Revocation

 Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

 In the case of UCAN, this MUST be done by a proof's issuer DID.
 For more on the exact mechanism, see the revocation validation section.

-## 2.9 Invocation
+## 2.10 Invocation

 UCANs are used to delegate capabilities between DID-holding agents, eventually terminating in an "invocation" of those capabilities.
 Invocation is when the capability is exercised to perform some task on a resource.
-Note that **the only agent allowed to perform some action with a UCAN MUST be the one holding the DID private key associated with the `aud` field**.
-For more on the specifics of this validation, see [§6.2.1](#621-recipient-validation).
+Invocation has its [own specification][invocation spec].

-## 2.10 Time
+## 2.11 Time

-Time takes on [multiple meanings](https://en.wikipedia.org/wiki/Temporal_database) in systems representing facts or knowledge.
+Time takes on [multiple meanings][time definition] in systems representing facts or knowledge.
 The senses of the word "time" are given below.

-### 2.10.1 Valid Time Range
+### 2.11.1 Valid Time Range

 The period of time that a capability is valid from and until.

-### 2.10.2 Assertion Time
+### 2.11.2 Assertion Time

 The moment at which a delegation was asserted.
 This MAY be captured via an `iat` field, but is generally superfluous to capture in the token.
 "Assertion time" is useful when discussing the lifecycle of a token.

-### 2.10.3 Decision (or Validation) Time
+### 2.11.3 Decision (or Validation) Time

 Decision time is the part of the lifecycle when "a decision" about the token is made.
 This is typically during validation, but also includes resolving external state (e.g. storage quotas).

 # 3. JWT Structure

-UCANs MUST be formatted as JWTs, with additional required and optional keys.
+UCANs MUST be formatted as JWTs, with additional keys as described in this document.
 The overall container of a header, claims, and signature remains.
-Please refer to [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) for more on this format.
+Please refer to [RFC 7519][JWT] for more on this format.

 ## 3.1 Header